magento/merchdocs/src/live-search/rules-add.md

 ## Step 2: Describe the condition(s)

 Condition(s) are the requirements to trigger an event.
-A rule can have up to ten conditions.
+A rule can have up to ten conditions and twenty-five events.
    ![Rule - Build your rule]({% link live-search/assets/rules-add-workspace.png %}){: .zoom}
    _Build your rule_